prajwalseth/Country-extractor-from-news-articles/README.md

 3. Scroll to the section where addCity2 is being called and add addCity2(['nameOfCity1', 'nameOfCity2'],'XYabcd').
 The special=0 or 1 parameter need not be passed here.
 Note: The characters after the 2 letter country code are ignored while calculating the final count of countries mentioned in the news article, so 'IN25' and 'IN27' would both result in 'IN' being added to the final list of countries mentioned.
 I would recommend starting 'abcd' from 30 onwards, for example using 'IN30', 'IN31', 'US31', 'CN31', since most of the values below 20 have been used by me.

-### How to add or modify words to be ignored in the flashgeotext output:
+### How to add or modify words to be ignored by flashgeotext:
 1. Scroll to the 'delete_these_words' array and add the word you wish to ignore to it.
 It will then not be classified as a city when the program is re-run.